gzigzigzeo/grid_fu/README.md

   t.column do
     t.header { |member_class, index| member_class.to_s }

-    # Each collection member will be presented with two rows
+    # Each collection member will be presented with two rows.
     # Let call them odd and even.
     t.body   :id
     t.body do |member, index|